-We wanted to make spaghetti carbonara but was out of spaghetti and cream.
+We wanted to make spaghetti carbonara but were out of spaghetti and cream.
 Then we started casting around for some substitutions that might work.
-We know that you can make carbonara without cream, but we love the added richness and smoothness that cream adds to the recipe.
+You can make carbonara without cream, but we love the added richness and smoothness that cream adds to the recipe.

-Fettuccine was my first idea to use instead of the spaghetti; we love the substantial strands.
+We love the substantial strands of Fettuccine.
 This long pasta combines well with creamy sauces and really holds onto them, which is what we had in mind.
 We decided to use this instead of spaghetti.

 But what to use in place of cream?
 We had skim milk (no thanks), yogurt (no), sour cream, and... mayonnaise!
 It was an unusual idea, but it just might work.
 After all, mayonnaise is made with oil, eggs, and lemon juice; three ingredients that are delicious with pasta.

 It worked!
 Adding a bit of mayonnaise (along with the skim milk and eggs) to the pasta produced a rich and creamy sauce with a slight tang.
 Some minced garlic and lots of bacon packed in more flavor, and Parmesan cheese added the finishing touch.

 We do have another pasta recipe with a slightly unusual ingredient: cream cheese in tomato sauce.
 We might try that in place of cream next!

 Serve this wonderful dish with a glass of white wine, a green salad, garlic toast, and some cooked carrots or baby peas.
 All you need now is a checked tablecloth and some fat candles in wine glasses; even though an Italian would probably blanch at this recipe.